beviu/m2-internship/report.typ

 ) <linux-page-fault-breakdown>

 #inline-note[
-  Rerun the experiment on the test machine and update the environment in the appendix.
+  Rerun the experiments on the test machine and update the environment in the appendix.
 ]